Nea Moni of Chios

-Nea Moni (Νέα Μονή) is an 11th-century monastery on the island of Chios that has been recognized as a UNESCO World Heritage Site.
-It is located on the Provateio Oros Mt. in the island's interior, about 15 km from Chios town.
-It is well known for its mosaics, which, together with those at Daphni and Hosios Loukas, are among the finest examples of "Macedonian Renaissance" art in Greece.
+Nea Moni (Νέα Μονή) is an 11th-century Greek Orthodox former monastery complex, now convent and history museum, located on the island of Chios, in the North Aegean region of Greece.
+The complex is located on the Provateio Oros Mt. in the island's interior, approximately 15 km from Chios town.
+Enscribed on the UNESCO World Heritage List in 1990, the monastery complex is renowned for its mosaics, which, together with those at Daphni and Hosios Loukas, are among the finest examples of Macedonian Renaissance art in Greece.

 History

-The monastery was built in the mid-11th century, by Byzantine emperor Constantine IX Monomachos and his wife, Empress Zoe.
-According to tradition, it is built on the location where three monks, Nikitas, Ioannes, and Iosif, miraculously found an icon of the Virgin Mary hanging from a branch of myrtle.
+The monastery complex was built in the mid-11th century, by Byzantine emperor Constantine IX Monomachos and his wife, Empress Zoe.
+According to tradition, it was built on the location where three monks, Nikitas, Ioannes, and Iosif, miraculously found an icon of the Virgin Mary hanging from a branch of myrtle.
 At that time, Constantine was exiled in nearby Lesbos, and the monks visited him and told of a vision according to which he would eventually become emperor.
 Constantine promised to build a church if this should come to pass.
-Indeed, in 1042, Constantine became emperor, and in gratitude began constructing the monastery, dedicated to the Theotokos.
+In 1042 Constantine became emperor and, in gratitude, began constructing the monastery dedicated to the Theotokos.
 The main church (the katholikon) was inaugurated in 1049, and the complex finished in 1055, after Constantine's death.